exehda-issa/technologies/logstash/README.md

 # logstash configurations

-In this directory there is some logstash configuration files used by EXEHDA-ISSA in its evaluation scenario.
+In this directory, there are some logstash configuration files used by EXEHDA-ISSA in its evaluation scenario.

-In the conf.d directory are presented some files that is normaly alocated in /etc/logstash/conf.d/, including files used to fetch events from different databases (mysql, db2) that are used by different systems (osticket - http://osticket.com/, tracmor - https://github.com/tracmor/tracmor, and legacy).
-So, there is also present in this directory the drivers used (jdbc_sqlj and mysql-connector-java-5.1.41) to facilitate the replication of the scenario
+In the conf.d directory are presented some files that are usually allocated in /etc/logstash/conf.d/, including files used to fetch events from different databases (MySQL, db2) that are used by various systems (osticket - http://osticket.com/, tracmor - https://github.com/tracmor/tracmor, and legacy).
+So, there is also present in this directory the drivers used (jdbc_sqlj and mysql-connector-java-5.1.41) to facilitate the replication of the scenario.

-The patterns file presents the logstash grok patterns used in the "Preprocessing" module for several log formats from different applications like:
+The "patterns" file shows the logstash grok patterns used in the Preprocessing module for several log formats from different applications like:
 - Postgrey
 - Dovecot
 - OSSEC HIDS